jdoleary/Spellmasons/docs/TasksCurrent.md

 - optimize: Ihave duplicate units, pickups, and doodads in save due to serailizeForSaving having them in the underworld and extracting them to the top level too

 ## Stretch Content
+- **contender** Content: "Orge" enemies that get stronger for every ally of theirs that dies
+- **contender** Idea: A spell to sacrifice ally unit immediately
+- **contender** destroy a corpse for mana
+- **contender** grow a barrier
+- **contender** Feature: "Soul bind" - bound units share applied effects (or maybe just damage)
+- **contender** set fires on board that spreads that does damage on turn start if you're standing near
+---
+- juice: ultra badass spell should put in wide-screen black bars and take over the camera
+    - and he could crouch and gather enegery
 - unlimited range (also target yourself)
 - Idea: "oh shit button": double the amount of mana you have this level but it reduces by half next level. " Break glass in case of emergency.
 Deal with the devil
 - Idea: Amplify spell: makes "multicast"